duukkis/iotfun/README.md

 Temperature - how to set the temperature meter Moisture - how to set soil moisture detector
-Wifi - how to connect to Internet and send some data
+Wifi - how to connect to Internet and send some data Complete - All of the above bind together